The Week in Pictures: Oct. 17 - 24

 A fast-moving, wind-whipped Northern California wildfire grew early Thursday in dangerous fire conditions that led the state's largest utility company to shut off power to almost a half-million people in an attempt to avoid disasters.

-Protesters wave flags during a demonstration against tax increases and official corruption in Tripoli, Lebanon, on Oct.
+Protesters wave flags during a demonstration against tax increases and official corruption in Tripoli on Oct.
 22.

 Lebanon has been swept by unprecedented protests against a political class accused of plundering state resources for personal gain, bringing turmoil to the streets of a nation already in deep economic crisis.